thorhalbert/VRWorlds-CA/README.md

   * How do we safely and securely back this up
     * Disaster recovery PKI stored offsite - keep list of public keys and
     * Trivially produce encrypted backups onto thumb drives for local and remote storage.
-    * Deal with PiHDM loss due to hardware failure.
+    * Deal with PiHSM loss due to hardware failure.
-    * Deal with PiHDM being compromised
+    * Deal with PiHSM being compromised
     * Deal with backup being compromised
-    * Backups would have to include the CA private keys - perhaps this is simply a copy or serialization of the sqlite (or whatever) database (and possibily even the code).
+    * Backups would have to include the CA private keys - perhaps this is simply a copy or serialization of the sqlite (or whatever -- actually probably just a yaml file) database (and possibily even the code).